-Dr Emma Rush is a lecturer in philosophy and ethics.
-She teaches professional ethics for human services, health, and creative industries students, as well as history of philosophy subjects.
-She is nationally recognised for her research on the sexualisation of children.
-She was the lead author of two papers on the sexualisation of children released by the Australia Institute in 2006 (www.tai.org.au).
-These papers prompted considerable public debate, ultimately leading to a Senate Inquiry into the issue.
-Emma continues to write and speak about the issue of the sexualisation of children to academic, professional and general audiences (links to some of Emma's media pieces appear below).
-Within applied ethics, Emma's other major research areas are environmental ethics and professional ethics.
+As the lead author of two papers on the sexualisation of children released by the Australia Institute in 2006 (www.tai.org.au), Emma prompted considerable public debate, ultimately leading to a Senate Inquiry into the issue.
+Emma continues to work in areas related to the issue of the sexualisation of children, producing pieces variously addressed to academic, professional and general audiences.

 Rush, E. (2012) 'Girls on film: Could new regulations stop the sexualisation of children?'
 The Conversation, May 24, http://theconversation.edu.au/girls-on-film-could-new-regulations-stop-the-sexualisation-of-children-6762.

 Rush, E. and Norma, C. (2012) 'Sexed up tween advertising shows fashion needs to grow up', Sydney Morning Herald, February 16, http://www.smh.com.au/opinion/society-and-culture/sexed-up-tween-advertising-shows-fashion-needs-to-grow-up-20120215-1t788.html.